Manage your Astra enterprise

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the current organization or enterprise, and then select your enterprise.
+2. In the Settings navigation menu, click the name of the active organization, and then select your enterprise.

 3. On the General page, click Edit to change the enterprise’s display name.